Yoselita/introduction-to-Git/README.md

-# Introduction to Git
+# An introduction to Git

-The material from the GIT sessions in the Data Science and Particle Physics and Physics of the Cosmos Master's degrees from Universidad de Cantabria and UIMP.
+The material from the Git sessions in the Data Science and Particle Physics and Physics of the Cosmos Master's degrees from Universidad de Cantabria and UIMP.

 ## Literature and online material